 4. Genie Plus Tips and Hacks: Keep An Eye On Standby Lines!

-After Minnie and Mickey were a bust, we walked on Rock N Roll Roller Coaster and Tower of Terror with very little wait first thing in the morning.
+After Minnie and Mickey were a bust, we walked on Rock N Roll Roller Coaster and Tower of Terror with very little wait in the morning.
 Posted times were 10 minutes and 13 minutes (if you know, you know!).

 We rode Rise, Tower, Rock N Roll, and held a Slinky Dog Dash LL for later in the morning.

-Standing in line for a 30 minute posted (20 minutes actual) wait on Millennium Falcon was not a hardship!
+Standing in line for a 30-minute posted (20 minutes actual) wait on Millennium Falcon was not a hardship!

-In the end, we only used 2 LL at Hollywood Studios due to combining the Stack Hack, Early Entry, and keeping an eye on the standby lines.
+Ultimately, we only used 2 LL at Hollywood Studios due to combining the Stack Hack, Early Entry, and keeping an eye on the standby lines.